 There is a magical undercurrent that pervades Portugal, a sense of a carefully preserved past.
 Golden beaches with sparkling clean waters line the western and southern coastlines.
 Flower-filled meadows stretch toward sloping hills, then rise to mountain bluffs crowned by a 12th-century castle.
 You can picnic amid a ghostly city abandoned by the Romans, or explore the old palaces and summer retreats of royalty and hike through forests famed for poets.

-And it’s the most affordable country in Western Europe—a couple can live well on less than $30,000 per year, immersed in history, culture, and eating out often.
+And it’s the most affordable country in Western Europe—a couple can live well on less than $30,000 per year, immersed in history, culture, and plenty of wine.

 Read on to discover seven idyllic spots in Portugal where the cost of living is low and the quality of life is high: